home-assistant/companion.home-assistant/docs/notifications/commands.md

             command: 20
 ```

-If you have updated the android app to 2022.8 you must use `command` in place of `title` like the below example:
+Please see the below table for new parameters to use after updating the Android app to 2022.8+:

 | Old Parameter | New Parameter |
 |--------|--------|